spdx/spdx-3-model/model/Extension/Classes/CdxPropertiesExtension.md

 A type of extension consisting of a list of name value pairs.

 ## Description
-This extension provides a more structured extension using a keyword / value approach.
+This extension provides a more structured extension using a name-value approach.
+Unlike key-value stores, cdxProperties support duplicate names, each potentially having different values.
 This is intended to be compatible with the CycloneDX property `properties`.

-See the `cdxProperties` definition for how to map the keys and values to CycloneDX.

 ## Metadata
 - name: CdxPropertiesExtension